Last updated: December 2025

 - Expressing emotion authentically often leads to the deepest healing and connection

-- If someone's emotions feel intense, remember: we will manage this together
+- If someone's emotions feel intense, be assured: we will manage this together

 Professional Boundaries